 Step 4: Choose a Career Path

-The U.S. Bureau of Labor Statistics (BLS) reported that approximately 15,010 food scientists and technologists were employed as of 2013 (www.bls.gov).
-Employment was projected to increase 11% from 2012 to 2022.
+The U.S. Bureau of Labor Statistics (BLS) reported that approximately 15,000 food scientists and technologists were employed as of 2018 (www.bls.gov).
+Employment was projected to increase by 5% from 2018 to 2028.
 According to IFT, you could work in such areas as packaging, research and manufacturing.
 In food technology, you'd develop ways to process and package food to ensure safety, convenience and taste.
 As a food researcher, you'd compile information on nutrients and other food components for consumers.
-Food manufacturers develop methods to mass produce food products.
+Food manufacturers develop methods to mass-produce food products.

 Step 5: Obtain Certification

 With certification and work experience, you could potentially advance to supervisory roles or manage other food-related projects.
 The Research Chefs Association offers a Certified Culinary Scientist designation to food scientists who've studied the culinary arts in order to develop exceptional food products.
 You might also consider Hazard Analysis Critical Control Point (HACCP) Auditor certification from the American Society for Quality.
 HACCP is a U.S. Food and Drug Administration (FDA) food safety standard.
 The FDA has mandatory HACCP programs for poultry, meat, seafood and juice.